-Author of a 344 pages book.
-Concept and content by Henrik Valeur.
+Book (344 pages).
+Concept and content by Henrik Valeur (author).
 Copy-editing and proof-reading by Dan A. Marmorstein and Regitze Hess.
 Layout by Gilbert Hansen.
-Published by The Architectural Publisher B.
+Published by The Architectural Publisher B, 2014.

 Comment by the Indian architect Rahul Mehrotra, Professor and Chair of Urban Planning and Design, Harvard University: ”I very much enjoyed the range of issues touched upon and based on first hand experiences!
 The fine grain reading of issues in the Indian city is an important contribution so is the attempt to connect so many dots to make sense of the moving targets we encounter in Urbanism in India.”

 Excerpt of review by Prof. Preeti Chopra, University of Wisconsin-Madison: This well-supported study, excavating some critical problems facing South Asian cities and offering a range of solutions, is a fascinating and invigorating work that deserves a wide readership.